• Home

 In Mohamed Hafiz Mohamed Nordin v Eric Paulsen and Another Appeal (Court of Appeal Civil Appeal No. W-02(NCVC)(W)-1668-08/2017), the Plaintiff filed a movement towards the Defendant for defamation arising from an article published at the net through the website of Portal Islam & Melayu at www.Ismaweb.Net which went viral on social media.

-The High Court observed that Plaintiff had not shown that the impugned statement became defamatory.
+The High Court observed that the Plaintiff had not shown that the impugned statement became defamatory.
 He had failed to show that his popularity was adversely affected and tainted.
 The High Court additionally brushed off the Defendant’s defense of justification and honest comment.
-The Court of Appeal discovered that the impugned announcement is derogatory, calculated to incite hatred and anger among the multi-spiritual companies and ethnicity in Malaysia.
+The Court of Appeal discovered that the impugned announcement is derogatory, calculated to incite hatred and anger among the multi-spiritual companies and ethnicities in Malaysia.

 The impugned statement no longer most effectively described Plaintiff as a fraudster, a liar who incites hatred of the Islamic faith, and as someone funded and supported by overseas entities, which include the United States of America and the European Union.